Shanghai Travel Guide: Best 10 Places to Visit in 3 Days (2025 Itinerary)

 Here, parents and grandparents “advertise” their children and grandchildren with posters that display personal information and highlights to attract potential partners.

-The interesting part is that the children themselves aren’t present—only their parents are there, engaging in discussions and negotiations with each other.
+The interesting part is that the children themselves aren’t present—only their parents are, engaging in discussions and negotiations.

 Another way to experience Shanghai is by visiting the top of one of its iconic skyscrapers.